If you made any changes in Pure these will be visible here soon.

 My experience of empirical investigations of information seeking and user interactions with technology encompasses studies in many human contexts and occupational domains including Education, Healthcare, Law, FinTech and Cultural Heritage.
 Much of my research has been driven by a curiosity regarding the information and technological needs and practices of understudied and often vulnerable populations such as children and young people and older adults.

-I am a collaborator on the SIPA2 project on Improving the Pharmaceutical care of People with Sensory Impairment: https://sipa2project.co.uk/
+SIPA2 Improving the Pharmaceutical care of People with Sensory Impairment: https://sipa2project.co.uk/

-I am a member of CILIP and ACM SIGCHI and participate in the Strathclyde iSchool Research Group (SISRG), Digital Health and Wellness Group (DHAWG) and Cybersecurity Research Group at CIS.
+I am a member of ACM SIGCHI and ASIS&T and participate in the Strathclyde iSchool Research Group (SISRG), Digital Health and Wellness Group (DHAWG) and Cybersecurity Research Group at CIS.

 I have served as Programme Committee member for the Ageing and Accessibility track of CHI and for CHI Play and was co-organiser of workshops and panels on Ageing and Technology at CHI and MobileHCI and on Children and Technology at IDC.
 I have co-edited special issues of the International Journal of Child Computer Interaction and the International Journal of Mobile HCI.
 I review for CHI, MobileCHI, NordiCHI, DIS and many of the key conferences and journals in Information Science and HCI.